telerik/maui-docs/controls/treeview/templates/empty-template.md

 # Empty Template

-The TreeView control provides the ability to specify a template when the `ItemsSource` is null or collection is empty.
+The TreeView control provides the ability to specify a template when the `ItemsSource` is null or the collection is empty.

 It exposes the following properties: